A voyage To Arcturus

 Those who have read the book either love it or hate it.
 At first I wasn't sure.
 The story is surreal, profound, and surprising.
 Truly original.
 But it is also (in my opinion) patchy and poorly written in places.
 A flawed masterpiece.
 Which was perfect.
 Something I could build on and make my own.

 For those who know and love the book, some changes have been made.
 That's inevitable with any adaptation.
-But the show remains true to Lindsay's original vision, while also serving as an expression of my own views; while taking a modern approach to the bizarre adventure our hero, Maskull, is on.
+The show remains true to Lindsay's original vision, while also serving as an expression of my own views, and taking a modern approach to the bizarre adventures of our hero, Maskull.

 And don't worry if you haven't read the book.
 You don't need to to appreciate the show.
 They are each their own thing.

 Another reasons for choosing this story to adapt is that it has not really been done before.
 In my research there has been a short-lived opera, a play, an ambitious but pretty awful student film, plus a few concept albums.
 But no movie and definitely no Musical.